Optical vortex

 An optical vortex (also known as a photonic quantum vortex, screw dislocation or phase singularity) is a zero of an optical field; a point of zero intensity.
 The term is also used to describe a beam of light that has such a zero in it.
 The study of these phenomena is known as singular optics.

+The concept of "optical vortices" was first described by Coullet et al. in 1989, based on solutions of the Maxwell-Bloch equations.
+According to one review, studies in 1989-1999 mainly focused on fundamentals; studies in 1999-2009 developed many applications; and studies in 2009-2019 made a number of technological breakthroughs.

 Explanation

 In an optical vortex, light is twisted like a corkscrew around its axis of travel.
 Because of the twisting, the light waves at the axis itself cancel each other out.
-When projected onto a flat surface, an optical vortex looks like a ring of light, with a dark hole in the center.
+When projected onto a flat surface, an optical vortex looks like a ring of light with a dark hole in the center.
 The vortex is given a number, called the topological charge, according to how many twists the light does in one wavelength.
 The number is always an integer, and can be positive or negative, depending on the direction of the twist.
 The higher the number of the twist, the faster the light is spinning around the axis.